-As shipped, the Main menu button is a K or red hat icon.
+As Red Hat ships KDE, the button is a red hat or a Fedora logo.
 This button displays the Main menu, which lists many of the applications you can run on the desktop; it provides an easy way to list and run programs.